Epigenetics of bipolar disorder: Drugs that modify the epigenome

 Histone deacetylase inhibitors and DNA methyltransferase inhibitors are commonly used in the treatment of bipolar disorder.
 Olanzapine, a medication used to treat both bipolar disorder and schizophrenia, has been shown to induce DNA methylation changes in dopamine receptor genes.
 It has been found that methylation increases in the hippocampus specifically, which was identified in rat populations.
 Olanzapine has been shown to be effective in decreasing manic symptoms, but its impact on depressive symptoms has not been statistically significant.

 Quetiapine, an antipsychotic, has also been found to modulate DNA methylation.
 It binds favorably to 5-HT2A receptors, serotonin receptors that are implicated in bipolar disorder, alcohol use disorder, and depression.
 It has also been seen to increase DNA methylation.
-This drug has been tested on patient populations with bipolar disorder 2, and it has been successful in alleviating mood symptoms and decreasing patients' overall scores on the Young Mania Rating Scale.
+This drug has been tested on patient populations with bipolar disorder II, and it has been successful in alleviating mood symptoms and decreasing patients' overall scores on the Young Mania Rating Scale.
 This scale is relevant to bipolar individuals as it measures the severity of their mania and these decreased scores prove the effectiveness of Quetiapine.

 Valproic acid, an HDAC1 inhibitor that is used to treat schizophrenia and bipolar disorder, has been shown to reverse the hypermethylation of the Reln gene that has been observed in patients with schizophrenia.
 Histone deacetylase proteins reverse the acetylation of histone proteins, suppressing DNA expression.
 Thus, HDAC1 inhibitors allow the acetyl groups attached to histones to remain in place.
 Acetyl groups on histone proteins can act as binding sites for bromodomain-containing proteins and other chromatin-remodeling proteins that promote transcription initiation.
 As DNA methylation decreases DNA suppression, these remaining acetyl groups on certain genes may recruit proteins that reverse methylation.

 Valproic decreases DNA methylation at the CpG island of the Cdkn p21 promoter.
 It is believed that Reln genes could influence therapeutic response in bipolar disorder as well, especially since valproic acid is already being used as a treatment for bipolar disorder.

-Regarding the use of lithium for bipolar disorder, it is shown that it significantly decreases methylation at the BDNF promoter IV along with an increase in BDNF mRNA levels in rats.
+Lithium has been shown to significantly decrease methylation at the BDNF promoter IV along with an increase in BDNF mRNA levels in rats.
 This is important since the BDNF gene is believed to be associated with bipolar disorder pathophysiology.
 Lithium is also known as a histone deacetylase inhibitor.

 In general, selective serotonin reuptake inhibitors are associated with the decrease of DNA methylation at the S100a10 gene promoter region.
 It is important to note that these findings were in rats; however, it is still believed to be useful in humans as well and that there are not many human studies that have investigated these epigenetic mechanisms.
 Overall, this indicates the large impact of DNA methylation in bipolar disorder treatment, as well as indicates the implication of epigenetics of bipolar disorder in general.